There’s something about cooking your meal on a stick that is just so fun! It cooks quickly, looks colorful, and is easy to eat.

 In theory, kabobs are pretty much a whole meal.
 You’ve got protein and veggies, what more could be necessary, right?
 Well, some of us like just one more thing on our plate.

-And here, I decided to make some roasted potatoes which made it such a “meat and potatoes” meal.
+Or, make some roasted potatoes.
+This makes such a perfect "meat and potatoes" meal!

 Beef Kabobs in the Oven or Grill